joaofpsebastiao/masters-thesis/README.md

-# Thesis: Evaluation of Head Movement Prediction Methods for 360º Video Streaming
+#Evaluation of Head Movement Prediction Methods for 360º Video Streaming - João Francisco Pronto Sebastião
-by João Sebastião

 Below are presented all the results obtained in this thesis.